 • Large continuous countertop

-After the inception of this style, new manufacturing methods were producing new materials such as plastic, Plexiglass, and Lucite, which are also used within the design.
+After the inception of this style, new manufacturing methods were producing new materials, such as plastic, Plexiglass, and Lucite, which are also used within the design.

-Color Palette
+Mid-century Modern Kitchen Color Palette

-The color palette of a mid-century kitchen is very flexible and can cater to the homeowner’s preferences.
-The neutrals used in the mid-century modern design are always in style.
 However, this style also uses bright hues or warm colors in addition to a neutral base.
-For example, use neutral tones for the cabinets and countertop with a bold color in the backsplash or the island stools.
+For example, neutral tones for the cabinets and countertop should be used, with a bold color on the backsplash or the island stools.

 However, in today’s design, one colorful statement piece is balanced with muted colors.
 Pale yellows and greens on the walls help balance the use of wood and can help add light.
-With colored cabinets, it is best to use white or off-white walls so the space does not become overwhelming.

 Who said laminate countertops were out of style?
 Laminate countertops were trendy in the 1940s, the 1950s, 1960s, and beyond, but innovations in the material have improved them, so they have come a long way since then.